 Find the root of your client’s dilemma to keep your pitch focused on presenting an on-strategy solution.

-It also establishes why your idea is relevant, helping you find the needed insights to back up your claim.
+It also establishes the relevance of your idea, helping you find the necessary insights to back up your claim.

-An idea can affect people, especially if it agrees with what they believe in.
+An idea can affect people, especially if it agrees with what their beliefs.
 This is why it’s crucial to know exactly who you want to talk to.

 These people are the ones looking for the cures to their headaches.
 You have to show them that you share something in common.

 Try to remember the last product you bought.
-It could be a gadget, a car or even your shoes.
-Chances are, they were from Apple, Audi, or maybe even Nike.
-Why do these brands have most of the attention?
+It could be a gadget, a car or even a pair shoes.
+If you bought these from specific brands, think about why these companies gain the most attention from consumers.

-When pitching, always keep your company’s beliefs in mind.
-More importantly, make sure these beliefs match those of your client’s.
+When pitching an idea, always keep your company’s beliefs in mind—make sure these beliefs match those of your client’s.

 Insights work both ways.
-While your insight can inspire strategies, make sure that whatever solution you come up with doesn’t conflict with your client’s corporate values.
+While your insight inspires strategies, make sure that whatever solution you come up with doesn’t conflict with your client’s corporate values.